IvanArkhipov1999/martos-esp-now/esp32c6/README.md

 # Rust example for risc-v esp32c6 architecture

-Presented here is a straightforward Rust example utilizing Martos with wifi usage.
+Presented here is a straightforward Rust example utilizing Martos with lvp protocol.

 A broadcast signal is periodically sent, and is also informed about the receipt of a broadcast signal from other microcontrollers.

+The mean of value on several microcontollers is calculating.
+Here you can change value of exact agent.

 ## How to install dependencies